Robbert Dijkgraaf: Other activities

-Awards and honors
+Awards and honours

 In 1998 Dijkgraaf was an Invited Speaker at the International Congress of Mathematicians in Berlin.

 In 2003, Dijkgraaf was awarded the Spinoza Prize.
 In doing so he became the first recipient of the award whose advisor also was a recipient (Gerard 't Hooft received the first Spinoza Prize in 1995).
 He used part of his Spinoza Prize grant to set up a website targeted at children and promoting science: Proefjes.nl.

 Dijkgraaf is an elected Member of the Royal Netherlands Academy of Arts and Sciences since 2003 and of the Royal Holland Society of Sciences and Humanities.

 On 30 May 2012, he was elected an Honorary Member of both the Royal Netherlands Chemical Society and the Netherlands' Physical Society.
 On 5 June 2012, Dijkgraaf was appointed a Knight of the Order of the Netherlands Lion.
 In 2012, he became a Fellow of the American Mathematical Society.

-He was elected an Honorary Fellow of the Royal Society of Edinburgh in 2013.
-That same year, he was elected to the American Philosophical Society.
+He was elected an Honorary Fellow of the Royal Society of Edinburgh (HonFRSE) in the disciplines of informatics, mathematics and statistics in 2013.
+That same year, he was elected as Member of the American Philosophical Society.